Baimanight/Stretching-optimization/README.md

 Figure 4 demonstrates that window extension slightly improved CC for 85% of cases.

 ![](Figure/0ce2d0f0-e235-11ef-b911-b3d360b4824a.jpeg?v=1&type=image)
 Figure 4

 ### Offset

-Unlike MWCS(Stehly et al. , 2007), ST lacks a robust method to handle clock error.
+Unlike MWCS(Stehly et al., 2007), ST lacks a robust method to handle clock error.
 A simple solution is to fit Ref and Days waveforms to some form of function expression, like$f(x)$ vs. $f(ax + b)$ , and then compare their coefficients for $b$ .
 However, directly aiming at the targret window seems difficult.
 After some attempts, this Gaussian fit based prediction-correction method has been developed.

 Figure 5 shows the cross-correlation functions (yellow: Days, purple: Ref) for a station pair.
 As the full waveform resembles Gaussian distribution, taking the absolute value of the data and the difference of two centers (derived from 4th-order Gaussian fitting) suggests an estimated offset.

 ![](Figure/01d53ce0-e2d8-11ef-bda0-e3f385aefa20.jpeg?v=1&type=image)
 Figure 5